 Existing Contracts and Arrangements

-Any contract for the supply of ICT services that was entered into before the commencement date of this Rule shall continue in force until it is lawfully terminated, renewed, or replaced.
+Any Consumer Contract that was entered into before the commencement date of this Rule shall continue in force until it is lawfully terminated, renewed, or replaced.

-Where such existing contracts contain terms inconsistent with this Rule, the supplier must take all reasonable steps to amend the terms to comply with the Rule within six (6) months of the commencement date.
+Where such existing contracts contain terms inconsistent with this Rule, the Licensee must take all reasonable steps to amend the terms to comply with the Rule within twelve (12) months of the commencement date.

 Ongoing Complaints and Disputes

-Any complaint or dispute lodged with the licensee before the commencement of this Rule shall be resolved under the rules and procedures in force at the time the complaint was lodged, unless the consumer elects in writing to have the complaint handled under the provisions of this Rule.
+Any Complaint lodged with the Licensee before the commencement of this Rule shall be resolved under the rules and procedures in force at the time the Complaint was lodged, unless the Consumer elects in writing to have the Complaint handled under the provisions of this Rule.

-Nothing in this Rule shall prevent NICTA from directing an ongoing complaint be resolved under the provisions of this Rule where it is in the public interest to do so.
+Nothing in this Rule shall prevent NICTA from directing an ongoing Complaint to be resolved under the provisions of this Rule where it is in the public interest to do so.

 Phased Implementation of New Obligations

-Any new obligations imposed on service providers under this Rule that require system or process changes shall be implemented within the timeframes prescribed by NICTA in a written notice.
+Any new obligations imposed on Licensees under this Rule that require system or process changes shall be implemented within the timeframes prescribed by NICTA in a written notice, which must be not less than twelve (12) months from the date of the notice.

-Where no timeframe is specified, compliance must be achieved within three (3) months of the commencement date.
+Where no timeframe is specified, compliance must be achieved within twelve (12) months of the commencement date.